SMSPIRITUALITY—MEDIA

 What the doctrine claims

-The two-truths doctrine is one of the most precise pieces of analytic apparatus the Buddhist tradition produced.
-Its core claim is structural: any phenomenon — a chair, an emotion, a self, the path itself — can be described on two registers without contradiction.
-On the conventional register (saṃvṛti-satya in Sanskrit, often rendered concealing or worldly truth) the chair is a chair, the suffering is suffering, the action has its consequence, the practitioner makes progress on the path.
-On the ultimate register (paramārtha-satya) the chair is examined for what it would be in itself if its parts, its arising conditions and the conceptual designation that picks it out as a chair were subtracted — and is found to lack any such self-contained existence (svabhāva).
-The chair does not become less of a chair when this is recognised; what is recognised is that the kind of existence the ordinary description quietly attributed to it — independent, self-sufficient, standing on its own apart from the conditions it depends on — was never the kind of existence it actually had.
-The two truths are not two reality-levels stacked one above the other.
-They are two descriptions of the same conditioned arising, each valid on its own register.
+The doctrine's core claim is structural.
+Any phenomenon can be described on two registers without contradiction.
+On the conventional register (saṃvṛti-satya), the chair is a chair, suffering is suffering, and action has consequence.
+The practitioner is making progress on the path.
+On the ultimate register (paramārtha-satya), you examine what the chair would be if you subtracted its parts, its arising conditions, and the conceptual label that picks it out as a chair.
+You find it lacks self-contained existence (svabhāva).
+The ordinary description assumed it had independent, self-sufficient existence.
+It does not.
+But the chair does not become less of a chair when you see this.
+What changes is the recognition that it never had that kind of existence to begin with.
+The two registers are not two levels of reality stacked on top of each other.
+They are two descriptions of the same dependent arising, each valid on its own terms.

 Nāgārjuna's formulation and the Mādhyamika project

-The doctrine is given its classical formulation by Nāgārjuna in chapter twenty-four of the [Mūlamadhyamakakārikā](lexicon:mulamadhyamakakarika).
-The chapter is structured as a response to an opponent's objection: if all phenomena are empty (śūnya), then the Four Noble Truths, the path, the practitioner, the goal — all of these — are equally empty, and the entire Buddhist project collapses.
+Nāgārjuna gives the doctrine its classical formulation in chapter twenty-four of the [Mūlamadhyamakakārikā](lexicon:mulamadhyamakakarika).
+The chapter responds to an objection: if all phenomena are empty (śūnya), then the Four Noble Truths, the path, the practitioner, and the goal are equally empty, and the entire Buddhist project collapses.
 Nāgārjuna's reply is the two-truths analysis.
-The buddhas, he writes, teach the dharma by relying on two truths: the conventional and the ultimate.
-The chair, the suffering, the path, the practitioner — these are all real on the conventional register, and the practical instruction the tradition gives presupposes that register's coherence.
-They are empty of intrinsic existence on the ultimate register, and the recognition the wisdom curriculum points at is the recognition of that emptiness.
-Crucially — and this is the line later commentators have spent the most effort on — ultimate truth cannot be reached except by way of conventional truth.
-The dialectic the school deploys depends on the ordinary functioning it ultimately undermines, and the practitioner who collapses the conventional register in the name of the ultimate has misread the analysis.
-The misreading — [emptiness](lexicon:emptiness) means nothing exists — has been the school's most common opponent for fifteen centuries, and the two-truths formulation is the analytic instrument the school keeps re-deploying against it.
+The buddhas teach the dharma, he writes, by relying on two truths: the conventional and the ultimate.
+The chair, the suffering, the path, the practitioner are all real on the conventional register.
+That register's coherence is what practical instruction presupposes.
+On the ultimate register, they are empty of intrinsic existence, and the wisdom curriculum points at recognising that emptiness.
+One point the later commentators spent the most effort on: ultimate truth cannot be reached except by way of conventional truth.
+The school's dialectic depends on the ordinary functioning it ultimately undermines.
+A practitioner who collapses the conventional register in the name of the ultimate has misread the analysis.
+The school's most persistent misreading, for fifteen centuries, has been that [emptiness](lexicon:emptiness) means nothing exists.
+The two-truths formulation is the analytic instrument the school keeps deploying against it.

 How later traditions inherit it

-The two-truths analysis is the philosophical scaffolding almost every subsequent Mahāyāna and Vajrayāna school builds on.
-The Chinese Sānlùn (Three Treatise) school transmitted Nāgārjuna's core texts into East Asia, where the Zen tradition's apophatic register and the Huayan school's interpenetration metaphysics both rest on the two-truths framework even where the technical Sanskrit vocabulary recedes.
-The Tibetan inheritance — through Candrakīrti's seventh-century commentaries and Tsongkhapa's fourteenth-century synthesis — became the explicit philosophical curriculum of every monastic vehicle, the precondition under which Vajrayāna tantric practice is permitted to proceed without collapsing into either reification or nihilism.
-The Karma Kagyu's Mahāmudrā and the Nyingma's Dzogchen both treat their non-conceptual practices as the experiential face of the same recognition the two-truths analysis establishes by argument.
-The doctrine has had no equivalent within Theravāda, whose Abhidhamma commentaries continue to treat dhammas as ultimately real in a sense the two-truths analysis would dispute — one of the few doctrinal places at which the Mahāyāna and Theravāda traditions remain genuinely incommensurable.
-The Yogācāra school's three natures (trisvabhāva) analysis is sometimes read as a third refinement of the same project: a three-register account where the two-register account had operated.
+The two-truths analysis is the philosophical scaffolding on which almost every subsequent Mahāyāna and Vajrayāna school builds.
+The Chinese Sānlùn (Three Treatise) school transmitted Nāgārjuna's core texts into East Asia.
+The Zen tradition's apophatic register and the Huayan school's interpenetration metaphysics both rest on the two-truths framework, even where the technical Sanskrit vocabulary recedes.
+In Tibet, the analysis passed through Candrakīrti's seventh-century commentaries and Tsongkhapa's fourteenth-century synthesis, becoming the explicit philosophical curriculum of every monastic vehicle.
+It is the precondition under which Vajrayāna tantric practice can proceed without collapsing into reification or nihilism.
+The Karma Kagyu's Mahāmudrā and the Nyingma's Dzogchen treat their non-conceptual practices as the experiential face of the same recognition the two-truths analysis establishes by argument.
+Within Theravāda, the doctrine has no equivalent.
+The Abhidhamma commentaries treat dhammas as ultimately real in a sense the two-truths analysis would dispute.
+This is one of the few doctrinal points at which the Mahāyāna and Theravāda traditions remain genuinely incommensurable.
+The Yogācāra school's three natures (trisvabhāva) analysis is sometimes read as a third refinement of the same project: a three-register account where a two-register account had operated.

 Where the recognition shows up in the index

-Thich Nhat Hanh on emptiness, signlessness and aimlessness is the index's most direct contemporary working of the two-truths analysis — the three doors of liberation framework his Vietnamese-Mahāyāna lineage uses is the two-truths formulation carried into a modern instructional idiom, with the conventional register held intact as the place ethical and relational life continues to operate and the ultimate register treated as the recognition the conventional functioning rests on.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness is the index's most direct contemporary working of the two-truths analysis.
+The three doors of liberation framework his Vietnamese-Mahāyāna lineage uses is the two-truths formulation carried into a modern instructional idiom.
+The conventional register is held intact as the place where ethical and relational life continues to operate; the ultimate register is treated as the recognition that the conventional functioning rests on.
 The Plum Village teaching from Br.
-Troi Duc Niem carries the same content as a pastoral introduction; the interbeing vocabulary the Plum Village lineage uses is, on close reading, an English-language rendering of dependent origination fed through the Madhyamaka claim that nothing has independent existence.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same recognition in Karma Kagyu register: the groundlessness of the Tibetan tradition is what the ultimate register feels like in lived experience, with the conventional register of relationships, work and difficulty held throughout as the place the practice continues to operate.
-Chögyam Trungpa's *Cutting Through Spiritual Materialism* reads as a sustained warning against the spiritual personality that collapses the conventional register under the impression that doing so is what the ultimate analysis licenses — the spiritual materialism the title diagnoses is precisely the two-truths misreading worked into an ego strategy.
+Troi Duc Niem carries the same content as a pastoral introduction.
+The interbeing vocabulary of the Plum Village lineage is, on close reading, an English rendering of dependent origination filtered through the Mādhyamaka claim that nothing has independent existence.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same recognition in Karma Kagyu register.
+The groundlessness of the Tibetan tradition is what the ultimate register feels like in lived experience, while the conventional register of relationships, work, and difficulty is held throughout as the place practice continues to operate.
+Chögyam Trungpa's *Cutting Through Spiritual Materialism* reads as a sustained warning against the personality that collapses the conventional register in the name of the ultimate.
+The spiritual materialism the title diagnoses is precisely that two-truths misreading worked into an ego strategy.

 What it isn't